KaiIkuta/StarspotMapping/README.md

 Flare tables and Supplementary figures for joint posteriors of models in Appendix A ([Ikuta et al. 2023, 648, 64](https://ui.adsabs.harvard.edu/abs/2023ApJ...948...64I/abstract))

-Applied for quantifying the Transit Light Source Effect of a young M-dwarf ([Mori, Ikuta et al., MNRAS in press](https://ui.adsabs.harvard.edu/abs/2024arXiv240313946M/abstract))
+Applied for quantifying the Transit Light Source Effect of a young M-dwarf ([Mori, Ikuta et al., 2024](https://ui.adsabs.harvard.edu/abs/2024MNRAS.tmp..863M/abstract))

 ## Erratum and Remarks (as of 24/02/03)